 The Human Resources Disability and Leave Services Manager will notify the School's workers' compensation insurance carrier by completing a report through their Online Reporting System.
-Once this has been completed, a workers' compensation claim number will be generated and identify the incident and for processing any medical expenses incurred.
+Once this has been completed, a workers' compensation claim number will be generated and forwarded to the employee and the designated healthcare provider.
+This number will be used to identify the incident and for processing any medical expenses incurred.